Applications for the fall 2024 class are now being accepted. First come, first served, until the class is full.

 Will there be busing to PCVS and Trent University??

-School busses, no. But the KPR Board WILL provide participants with monthly City bus passes to get to our classrooms at Trent U and PCVS.
+At present there is no Board-level school bussing to Trent U or PCVS.
 There is very frequent (every 10 minutes) public transit to Trent University up both sides of the Otonabee river (from downtown bus terminal), and we will frequently be using the transit system to get to field locations around the city.
 The University is also well served by the Rotary Greenway trail for students riding their bicycles.